-The 16th Annual Meeting of the European Association of Archaeologists took place in the Netherlands during the first week of September 2010, and, as usual, we were there.
-I was instantly impressed by the efficiency of the railway system and the general impression of prosperity; my last visit was in 1992 so there was lots of catching up to do.
+The 16th Annual Meeting of the European Association of Archaeologists took place in the Netherlands during the first week of September 2010.
 The conference took place in Den Haag, but we also found time to visit Leiden (too briefly, alas) and Amsterdam.

 The meeting was hosted by the University of Leiden – although the academic programme took place at the Royal Conservatoire in the Hague.
 Delegates were not only treated to a virtuoso musical performance by students of the Conservatoire during the opening ceremony, but were accompanied between sessions by musical noises from the various practice rooms along the corridors.
 The picture below is not of the Conservertoire (a 1960s concrete building between roundabouts) but is instead the Binnenhof - the former parliament building in Den Haag and the centrepiece of this strange city of two halves.